 A.o. about the Critical Kafka edition.
 Subjects: Life, Works, Finds, Finds archive.
 In German.
 Maintained by Kafka biographer Reiner Stach.

-This edition is prepared by Roland Reuss and Peter Staengle, Institut für Textkritik, Heidelberg, and published by Stroemfeld/Roter Stern, Frankfurt/M.
+Publisher of facsimile Kafka edition and Kafka-Kurier edited by Roland Reuß and Peter Staengle, Institut für Textkritik (see above), Göttingen (formerly published by Stroemfeld/Roter Stern, Frankfurt/M).